 - You can also click "View Complete Diversity Summary" to be taken to the diversity status part of a company profile and see their diversity status qualifications in more detail.

 Step 4: Make a Shortlist/Send RFIs

-As we covered in another article, you can make or add to shortlists from an individual company's listing page or the search results page.
-You can also skip the short list and directly message the companies of your choice in two ways depending on whether you are on the search results page or a single company's listing.
+You can make or add to shortlists from an individual company's listing page or the search results page.
+You can also skip the shortlist and directly message the companies of your choice in two ways depending on whether you are on the search results page or a single company's listing.

 From the search results page: